dhecloud/st_AED_deliverables/docker/README.md

 # Docker Instructions

 This details how to set up the docker image and run the repository with 3 API endpoints.
 This docker image is meant for easy deployment for the models.
 If you want to modify the code/config/checkpoints, you should work directly on the git repository.
-The docker image is around 4GB.

 ## Setting up